Configure

 nano .env

-The .env file also holds auto-generated secrets (AUTH_SECRET, DB_PASSWORD, S3_SECRET_ACCESS_KEY).
+The .env file also holds auto-generated secrets (AUTH_SECRET, DB_PASSWORD, S3_SECRET_ACCESS_KEY, the CENTRIFUGO_* keys, and DEPLOYER_TOKEN).
 Do not delete or modify them.
 They are created on first deploy and reused on every re-run.

 Domains

-TofuPilot needs two subdomains.
+TofuPilot needs three subdomains.
 Create a DNS A record for each pointing to your server, then set them in .env:

 • DOMAIN_NAME for the application (e.g. tofupilot.yourcompany.com).